-And when we talk about a web host with the lowest price, the shared web hosting plan from iPage starts at the unbelievable $1.99 per month.
+And when we talk about a web host with the lowest price, the shared web hosting plan from iPage starts at an unbelievable $1.99 per month.

 Switching to their VPS and dedicated server plans offered by iPage, we see that they are no longer that cheap.

-When checking the Bluehost website, we see that the price of the basic WordPress plan is $3.95 per month, which is 20 cents more than iPage.
-The shared hosting service by Bluehost’s starts at $3.95, which is somewhat expensive compared to the $1.99 price by iPage.
+When checking the Bluehost website, we see that the price of the basic WordPress plan is $2.95 per month, which is 80 cents less than iPage.
+The shared hosting service by Bluehost starts at $2.95, which is somewhat expensive compared to the $1.99 price by iPage.

 Every beginner would think that iPage is the better option because you can launch a website for so cheap (even if we look at the WordPress numbers).
 However, we believe we should compare the more complex web hosting solutions, where Bluehost is cheaper.
 Every newcomer could go with the lower price of iPage, but serious web hosting enthusiasts should prefer Bluehost.

-So, we are at the end of our disputed iPage vs Bluehost duel.
-Whenever such a comparison occurs, it is imperative to be completely unbiased so that you do not deceive the public.
+So, we are at the end of our disputed iPage vs. Bluehost duel.
+Whenever such a comparison occurs, it is imperative to be completely unbiased to not deceive the public.
 This is why we went through a lot of tests evaluating the features of both iPage and Bluehost and provided concrete numbers that everybody can check themselves.
 We just made it easier because everything necessary is in one document.